Black-Aegis-PMC/BAPMC-Core/README.md

 DAR/Richard.
 D for the HMMVWs
-marty, fat lurch, rusher and charles rabbit for Turret Enhanced Pluse fat lurch for fries for all rksl for all RKSL mods which are licensed under https://eula.rkslstudios.info LAR for F-35C lightning II released under https://creativecommons.org/licenses/by-nc-sa/3.0/ lesh for leshs towing sam and darkwater for crocus, uav jammer, mavic, rpg-30, verba and wp fix
+marty, fat lurch, rusher and charles rabbit for Turret Enhanced Pluse fat lurch for fries for all
+LAR for F-35C lightning II released under https://creativecommons.org/licenses/by-nc-sa/3.0/ lesh for leshs towing sam and darkwater for crocus, uav jammer, mavic, rpg-30, verba and wp fix